ibm-cloud-docs/powervs-vpc/planning.md

 ### Windows OS
 {: #ssh-key-windows}

-You can install [MobaXterm](https://mobaxterm.mobatek.net/download.html) application and start a local terminal.
+You can install [MobaXterm](https://mobaxterm.mobatek.net/download.html){: external} application and start a local terminal.
 On the command line type the command `ssh-keygen`.
 It will place the id_rsa and id_rsa.pub files under `/home/mobaxterm/.ssh/`

 ```sh